HSF/hsf.github.io/_gsocblogs/2022/blog_Rucio_NimishBongale.md

 #### Login Page

 The Login page serves as the entry point to the entire application.
 It makes use of the custom built Form component, which supports field validation.
 It handles multiple auth mechanisms such as Username/Password, x509 ceritficate, OIDC & OIDC PKCE.
-A successful sign in leads us to the Home page, while the user is notified in case of an unsuccesful one.
+A successful sign in leads us to the Home page, while the user is notified in case of an unsuccessful one.

 ![Login](https://raw.githubusercontent.com/nimishbongale/webui/feature-add-snapshots/public/Login.png)

 #### Dashboard/Home Page

 The Dashboard is the newest addition to the Rucio WebUI.
 This view currently supports displaying the most recent rules & RSEs along with their respective usages and quotas.
-On the left is the new redesigned (decluttered) Navbar, which supports easy navigation between mutliple views.
+On the left is the new redesigned (decluttered) Navbar, which supports easy navigation between multiple views.

 ![Home](https://raw.githubusercontent.com/nimishbongale/webui/feature-add-snapshots/public/Home.png)